Jim Barnett (basketball)

-James Franklin Barnett (born July 7, 1944) is a former professional basketball player.
-He was the Golden State Warriors television analyst from 1985 to 2019, and is currently splits time with Tom Tolbert as the team's radio color analyst on 95.7 The Game.
+James Franklin Barnett (born July 7, 1944) is an American former professional basketball player.
+He was the Golden State Warriors television analyst from 1985 to 2019, and currently splits time with Tom Tolbert as the team's radio color analyst on 95.7 The Game.

 Basketball career

 Youth and college career

 Barnett was born in Greenville, South Carolina and raised in Riverside, California.
-He is a member of the Riverside Hall of Fame, and was selected as an NCAA All-American as a University of Oregon basketball player.
+He is a member of the Riverside Hall of Fame and was selected as an NCAA All-American as a University of Oregon basketball player.

 He is in the University of Oregon Hall of Fame and the State of Oregon Hall of Fame.
 He was inducted into the Pac-12 Basketball Hall of Honor during the 2012 Pac-12 Conference men's basketball tournament on March 10, 2012.

 Pro career

 Barnett's NBA career began when the Boston Celtics selected him with the eighth pick overall in the 1966 NBA draft.
 He later played for the Warriors for three seasons (1971–74) and five other teams during his 11-year career, including the San Diego Rockets, the Portland Trail Blazers, the New Orleans Jazz, New York Knicks, and the Philadelphia 76ers.

 While playing for the Trail Blazers in 1971, Barnett attempted a rushed long-range shot against the rival Los Angeles Lakers.
 His shot went in, prompting Blazers play-by-play announcer Bill Schonely to exclaim "Rip City!
 All right!"
 The phrase "Rip City", the meaning for which Schonely has no explanation, nonetheless caught on and became synonymous with the team and the city of Portland.

 Barnett played alongside many of the league's Hall of Famers, including Warriors stars Rick Barry and Nate Thurmond, as well as Bill Russell, John Havlicek, Walt Frazier, Earl Monroe, Pete Maravich and Julius Erving.
-Nicknamed "Crazy Horse", Barnett averaged 11.7 points, 3.1 rebounds and 3.0 assists in 732 games.
+Nicknamed "Crazy Horse", Barnett averaged 11.7 points, 3.1 rebounds and 3.0 assists in 732 career games.